GSA/ckanext-geodatagov/README.md

 ## Ways to Contribute
 We're so glad you're thinking about contributing!

-Before contributing to Data.gov we encourage you to read our [CONTRIBUTING](https://github.com/GSA/ckanext-geodatagov/blob/master/CONTRIBUTING.md) guide, our [LICENSE](https://github.com/GSA/ckanext-geodatagov/blob/master/LICENSE.md), and our README (you are here), all of which should be in this repository.
+Before contributing we encourage you to read our [CONTRIBUTING](https://github.com/GSA/ckanext-geodatagov/blob/master/CONTRIBUTING.md) guide, our [LICENSE](https://github.com/GSA/ckanext-geodatagov/blob/master/LICENSE.md), and our README (you are here), all of which should be in this repository.
 If you have any questions, you can email the Data.gov team at [datagov@gsa.gov](mailto:datagov@gsa.gov).